ga4gh-beacon/specification-v2-blocks/README.md

-## specification-v2-test-schemas
+## specification-v2-blocks
-#### Test versions of schemas from the Beacon v2 development project
+#### "Blockified" schemas from Beacon v2

-This repository contains **test** representations of schemas from the Beacon v2 development project.
+This repository contains schemas from the Beacon v2 development project.
 Schemas here are represented as separate files, in concordance with schema representations used by the [GA4GH Schemablocks {S}[B]](https://schemablocks.org/categories/schemas.html) initiative.

-Briefly, single schemas extracted from the Beacon v2 code base are deparsed into [JSON](./generated/json/), [examples](./generated/examples/) and [Markdown](./generated/doc/) documentation files as well as being equipped with metadata and processed into web pages utilizing the Jekyll / GitHub Pages system.

 The representations here should be considered **ephemeral and non-autoritive!**